jdswinbank/Comet/docs/installation.rst

 Testing
 -------

-After installation, you should check that Comet is properly installed.
+After installation, you should check that Comet is working properly.
 The Twisted framework Comet used by Comet makes this easy with its ``trial`` tool.
 Simply run::